 The curriculum extends into advanced project management training through Agile and hybrid delivery approaches, program management, project portfolio management, project management software training, AI in project management, and applied learning built around practical examples, case-based teaching, and a real-world project that strengthens job-ready capability.

-Master Diploma in Project Management (MDPM): An Overview
+Diploma in Project Management Objectives

 • Students study seven taught courses and complete one real-world project across two structured semesters.